sjhuang26/thinking-system/README.md

 - Also consider cue X.
   - (anything in the room that isn't A or B)

-Define the **portal** procedure operating over two cues (notation: ```&```).

-The portal procedure is a general skill of cue labelling.
-Demands a steady **temporal ping-pong** rhythm.
-This cycle is to be repeated several times.

-- **CORRECT-INCORRECT** binary of attention.
-  - Label the cue you should pay **attention** to as CORRECT.
-Label the other cue as INCORRECT.
-  - Notice how the INCORRECT cue is unambiguously **anti-attention**.
-- From the CORRECT cue, find another random associated detail to point out: this is **"snowballing"** from less detail to more cumulative detail.
-  - (detail possibilities: locations of particular lines, shades of color, any associated memory, style of the room, time of day, etc.)
-- Switch the CORRECT and INCORRECT cue around.
-There are two **detail hierarchies** being proliferated at once.
-This is **dual pressure**.

 Practice the following portals.

 - ```A&B```